What are Chromaflow pencils like to use?

 Chromaflow are smoother and more vibrant than Academy; they will blend and layer in a different way.
 Chromaflow will also cover a larger area more quickly.

 How do Chromaflow pencils compare to colour pencils in Derwent’s Professional Quality range; Coloursoft, Procolour, Lightfast?

-Procolour: Chromaflow are softer than Procolour and will layer and blend differently.
-Procolour are more suited to detailed work, have greater point strength, wider core and large colour range.
+- Procolour: Procolour and will layer and blend differently.
+Procolour are more suited to detailed work, they have greater point strength, wider core and large colour range.

-Coloursoft: Both are soft and smooth however Coloursoft have a softer texture and lay down is different.
-Coloursoft is a larger diameter pencil and therefore builds up colour more quickly.
-Coloursoft is a great colouring pencil and has a much larger range of colours.
-Chromaflow mixes well to integrate colours.
+- Coloursoft: Both Chromaflow and Coloursoft are soft and smooth however Coloursoft have a softer texture and lay down is different.
+Coloursoft has a larger diameter pencil and therefore builds up colour more quickly.
+Chromaflow mixes well to increase colour spectrum.

 Can I use Derwent Chromaflow with my other Derwent pencils?